Seoul: Air quality

+Atmospheric pollution

 Air pollution is a major issue in Seoul.
 According to the 2016 World Health Organization Global Urban Ambient Air Pollution Database, the annual average PM2.5 concentration in 2014 was 24 ug/m3, which is 2.4 times higher than that recommended by the WHO Air Quality Guidelines for the annual mean PM2.5.
 The Seoul Metropolitan Government monitors and publicly shares real-time air quality data.

 Since the early 1960s, the Ministry of Environment has implemented a range of policies and air pollutant standards to improve and manage air quality for its people.
 The "Special Act on the Improvement of Air Quality in the Seoul Metropolitan Area" was passed in December 2003.
 Its 1st Seoul Metropolitan Air Quality Improvement Plan (2005–2014) focused on improving the concentrations of PM10 and nitrogen dioxide by reducing emissions.
 As a result, the annual average PM10 concentrations decreased from 70.0 μg/m3 in 2001 to 44.4 μg/m3 in 2011 and 46 μg/m3 in 2014.
 As of 2014, the annual average PM10 concentration was still at least twice than that recommended by the WHO Air Quality Guidelines.
 The 2nd Seoul Metropolitan Air Quality Improvement Plan (2015–2024) added PM2.5 and ozone to its list of managed pollutants.

+Investment in air quality improvement between 2007 and 2020 in the order of US$9 billion on the part of three key local authorities, namely Gyeonggi, Incheon and Seoul, delivered a clear legal framework of responsibility, publicly checkable results and a major focus on reduction of transport pollutants.
+In July 2020, South Korea, then the 11th largest world economy, announced a US$35 billion position on ending investment in coal.
+In November 2020, South Korea committed to a carbon-neutral economy by 2050.
+Between 2005 and 2021 annual concentration levels of small particulate matter (PM10) fell by 30-40 % in Seoul, whilst concentrations of larger particulate matter (PM 2.5) in the same period fell by 19% across the country and more in Seoul and Gyeonggi.

 Asian dust, emissions from Seoul and in general from the rest of South Korea, as well as emissions from China, all contribute to Seoul's air quality.
-A partnership between researchers in South Korea and the United States is conducting an international air quality field study in Korea (KORUS-AQ) to determine how much each source contributes.

 Besides air quality, greenhouse gas emissions represent hot issues in South Korea since the country is among top-10 strongest emitters in the world.
 Seoul is the strongest hotspot of greenhouse gas emissions in the country and according to satellite data, the persistent carbon dioxide anomaly over the city is one of the strongest in the world.
+Air quality is monitored by geo-stationary satellite measurements centred on Korea and its immediate neighbours.